Phineapple18/GhostSpectator_NWPluginAPI/README.md

 - gs.spawn.others - allows a player to (de)spawn any player to and from Ghost
 - gs.spawn.self - allows a player to (de)spawn themselves to and from Ghost
 - gs.target - allows a player to (de)spawn their shooting target
-- gs.warhead - allows a player to (de)spawn themselves or others to and from Ghost after warhead detonation
+- gs.warhead - allows a player to (de)spawn themselves and others to and from Ghost after warhead detonation

 ## Credits
 - Original plugin creator: [Thundermaker300](https://github.com/Thundermaker300)